Dr John Bruun

 I’m a Physicist (Theoretical Physics, Lancaster degree: First including History minor, PhD 1994 and CPhys) and science communicator.

-I am interested in how we can better identify and explain physical phenomena (chaotic and regular) in the climate system and its impact to the biosphere.
-I'm also a professional member of the UK and Irelands Institute of Physics (IOP) as group officer for the Physics Communicators Group and co-opted to the Women in Physics Group.
+I am interested in data analytics and how we can better identify and explain physical phenomena (chaotic and regular) in the climate system, especially its impact to the biosphere.
+I'm also a professional member of the UK and Irelands Institute of Physics (IOP) as Chair for the Physics Communicators Group and co-opted to the Women in Physics Group.

 Recently (2017) I updated our understanding of the ENSO by identifying the Heartbeat of the Southern Osillation phenomena.
 This is a ocean-land-atmosphere coupled system.
 The phenomona explains the presence of low frequency modulation (multidecadal) across the Pacific basin and introduced a new method of spectral analysis to climatic science called dominant frequency state analysis (DFSA).